tinygiant98/aoc2022/README.md

 Day 3:  Converting character sequences to numbers, then manipulating those numbers.
 Haven't had a lot of practice with advanced sequence iterators and manipulators, so this was interesting.

+Day 4:  4am after 15 hours of work and have to be back at work in eight hours means I put very little thought into this one and just brute-forced it.
+Still, it worked on the first try!
+Not proud of it, but done.